 With a projected enrollment of 1755, the future building will need 89 classrooms to house advisories and homerooms, and to accommodate scheduling at 85% with an average class size of 23, the MSBA target.
 We propose 60 regular classrooms, 17 science labs, 4 art studios, and 8 vocational spaces which will all be used as advisory spaces.
-Necessary additional vocational spaces are not appropriate for advisory use and are not designed to be fully scheduled as classrooms.
+Necessary additional vocational spaces are not appropriate for advisory use.